notificationapi-com/docs/docs/reference/js-client.md

 ### Service Worker Setup (Required for Web Push)

-Download [this file](../../assets/files/notificationapi-service-worker.js) and place it in the "public" folder of your web application.
+Download [this file](../../assets/files/notificationapi-service-worker.zip), unzip the download, and place the `notificationapi-service-worker.js` in the "public" folder of your web application.
 For example, if you are using react, the file should go in the `public` folder.

 ## Your First Example